Library Training Institute 2017

 Institute participants can start the program at any point in the curriculum, but must complete four-year program of continuing education that includes on-campus and off-campus requirements in seven (7) years.
 Institute instructors provide in-depth classes in: the foundations of public library service; public library administration; services to the public; collections; cataloging and metadata; and technology.
-Students earn college credit from Dakota State University, and after completion, are recognized as certified library practitioners.
+Students earn college credit from Dakota State University, and after completion, are recognized as certified public library practitioners.

 Institute of Museum and Library Services